espressif/esp-idf/docs/en/api-guides/freertos-smp.rst

 ESP-IDF FreeRTOS provides the added feature of Deletion Callbacks.
 Deletion Callbacks are called automatically during task deletion to free memory pointed to by TLSP.
 Each TLSP can have its own Deletion Callback.
-Note that due to the to :ref:`task-deletion` behavior, there can be instances where Deletion Callbacks are called in the context of the Idle Tasks.
+Note that due to the to `Task Deletion`_ behavior, there can be instances where Deletion Callbacks are called in the context of the Idle Tasks.
 Therefore Deletion Callbacks **should never attempt to block** and critical sections should be kept as short as possible to minimize priority inversion.